FMCSA Violation Points System

 - Determine your FMCSA score by accessing the Motor Carrier Management Information System (MCMIS).

-- Make sure you have a valid USDOT number and password before attempting to login.
+- Ensure you have a valid USDOT number and password before logging in.

 - Once logged in, click on “Records” in the top navigation bar.